1337-hacks/PDC-Project-Part-2/README.md

         - User is now able to choose a train line
         - Fixed bug where text fields will still hold past entries

+13/6/20 - Modified Seat and SeatGrid allows for JToggleButton Implementation.
+        - TestWindow tests the above SeatGrid class.
+Note: SeatGrid extends JPanel.
+        - SeatGrid still needs to be implemented to the main code!